 By studying some breath, somatic and movement practices that are linked to butoh, which originated in Japan as a contemporary avant-garde dance form, we aim to break pre-fixed images of our bodies and selves, and search for ways of constantly renewing and redefining sense of self.
-As early-morning is the most important and critical time of a day that helps determine how to spend and live that day, this course, utilizing meditation to writing to visualization to movement practices, also offers a mindful transition from a state of yin (asleep) to yan (awake).
+As early-morning is the most important and critical time of a day that helps determine how to spend and live that day, this course, utilizing meditation to writing to unorthodox movement practices, also offers a mindful yet vivid transition from a state of yin (asleep) to yan (awake).

-Establish a healthy mind-body conditioning morning practice
+Establish an active mind-body conditioning morning practice

-Find new and creative ways of renewing oneself through multiple body-based practices
+-Find new and creative ways of renewing oneself through multiple body-based practices

 Delivery Method: Fully in-person

 Corequisites: Dance or Drama lab assignment if students sign up for 4 or more credits in designated dance courses.

 Course Level: 2000-level

 Maximum Enrollment: 20